kevin030-anto/To-Do-List/README.md

 **NOTE:**

+Android (AAB) => Android App Bundle (AAB), To publish your app on the Google Play Store.

-APK (Split by Architecture) => It create smaller APKs for different architectures
+APK (Split by Architecture) => It create smaller APKs for different architectures.

-To Building an iOS App Xcode is required (macOS only)
+To Building an iOS App Xcode is required (macOS only).

 ---